×

 • Regular exercise routine.
 Those who have had heart failure will be advised to avoid strain on the heart.

-• Visit the dentist regularly and maintain good oral health
+• Visit your dentist on a regular basis and maintain good oral hygiene.

 Frequently Asked Questions